 CASSY AND I rambled.

-Two cats who’d discovered the alchemy of cream, we walked hand in hand, not staying anywhere for long or talking much.
-Other than for her to explain how she wasn't going to sleep with me, which, given my current state, was a rather endearing but woefully misplaced vote of confidence.
+Two cats who’d discovered the alchemy of cream, we walked hand in hand not staying anywhere for long or talking much.
+Other than for her to explain how she wasn't going to sleep with me, which given my current disarray was a rather endearing but woefully erroneous.

-Close to dawn we worked our way back home, wintry and plunging now and very twisted, when we spied the flicker of a campfire in the distance.
+Close to dawn we worked our way back home, wintry and plunging down and very twisted, when we spied the flicker of a campfire in the distance.
 The camp of the house-bus-owning hippies.
 Four of them were out sitting bronzed in the fire's ruddy glow.

-We stopped and asked if we could get warm, and they welcomed us in, and they made a place for us close to the flames, and they didn’t ask us to talk - and it was a beacon, that fire, that final morning, of hospitality, community, and radiantly it shone, and in it attracted other wet and weary wayfarers, each arrival welcomed by a soft tattoo of drums that came from the darkened buses.
+We stopped and asked if we could get warm, and they welcomed us in, and they made a place for us close to the blaze, and they didn’t ask us to talk; and it was a beacon, that fire, that final morning, of hospitality and community and radiantly it shone, and in to it flew other wet and weary travellers, each arrival welcomed from the darkened buses by a soft tattoo of drums.

 The end of The Gathering.